 A court will pierce the veil only if a failure to do so will result in an injustice.
 This requires more than evidence that a creditor will not get paid.
 It requires evidence that the corporation or LLC was used in some way to perpetrate a fraud or accomplish some other wrongful purpose.
 For example, if the shareholders or members formed the entity knowing that they were not providing enough start-up capital to satisfy its contractual obligations, or intentionally moved the company’s assets out of a known creditor’s reach so that the debt could not be paid.

 Actions such as those may be considered by courts as abusing the corporate or LLC form.
-For example, in a recent court decision, an Alabama court pierced the veil of a solely owned corporation that was hired to do construction work on a house.
+For example, an Alabama court pierced the veil of a solely owned corporation that was hired to do construction work on a house.
 The shareholder testified that the corporation had no money when the contract was made, that she made no attempt to make sure the corporation had enough money to complete the project, and that she and a friend used the corporation’s bank account – which consisted only of the funds from the plaintiff - for personal purchases at jewelry and sporting goods stores, car services, restaurants, and more.

 In another example, an Iowa court pierced the veil of an LLC owned by a husband and wife.
 The business hatched eggs and grew chickens.
 An expert witness testified that this type of business should have been capitalized with at least $1 million at formation.
 However, the members never had a projection made about the capital needs and formed the LLC with almost no capital.
 They also provided financial statements of related solvent entities to the plaintiff – their egg supplier – and misrepresented that those entities backed the LLC.
 The members also continued to accept deliveries of eggs even though they knew there was no income coming in to pay for them.